iKettles/framer-data-component.framerfx/README.md

 #### Populating your data

 Smart Components use [Variables](https://www.framer.com/support/using-framer/variables/) and Code Components use [Property Controls](https://www.framer.com/support/using-framer/property-control-code-component/).
 These are both ways to configure how your component looks and functions, allowing you to create a generic component that can be configured wherever it's used.
 The naming of your Variables/Property Controls is important—these names need to match fields in your data for them to be populated correctly.
 Framer always uses camelCase, meaning a Variable called `First Name` will be referenced as `firstName`.
 The same goes for the fields in your data, if your [response](https://reqres.in/api/users?page=1) contains a field called `first_name`, it will be automatically transformed into `firstName`.
-You can use the Help mode in this component to determine what you should name your Variables/Property Control;s.
+You can use the Help mode in this component to determine what you should name your Variables/Property Controls.

 ## Layout